-Public Safety shows a year-over-year increase of 1% which is essentially flat.
+Public Safety shows a year-over-year increase of 3%, an increase of \$114k.
 With the department now fully staffed, cost savings are not likely to be realized due to unfilled positions as has been the case in previous years.
+Body worn cameras, which were originally budgeted in FY2016/17, have been re-appropriated in FY2017/18 (\$25K)

-Internal Service operating expenditures are budgeted to increase 10.7% in FY 2017/18.
+Internal Service operating expenditures are budgeted to increase 22.7% in FY 2017/18.
 Increases are attributable to higher facilities maintenance costs (\$37k) and higher IT costs (\$17k).
+The AV Technician position will be increased from part-time to full time in FY2017/18 (\$36k)

-As mentioned previously, the Capital Function/Program will increase substantially to \$17.2M or 200% year over year.
+As mentioned previously, the Capital Function/Program will increase substantially to \$17.1M or 203% year over year.
 The Capital Function/Program includes Capital Projects found in the CIP as well as smaller capital expenditures not found in the CIP (below the CIP threshold of \$50k) and capital equipment purchases.
-The operating grants will decrease in FY 2017/18 by 1.2%.
+Operating grants will decrease in FY 2017/18 by 1.2%.
 This is due to the cyclical nature of CDBG grants.